 - What support is available to those diagnosed with prostate cancer?

 When researching something as complex as cancer, finding straightforward and reliable information can be challenging.
 Here are some reputable Australian organisations that offer specific information, support and advice:

 The Long Run is a Prostate Cancer Foundation of Australia initiative encouraging participants to run, walk or wheel 72km in September to raise money for those diagnosed with prostate cancer and their loved ones.
 This event has raised $40 million over ten years to support research, awareness campaigns and patient support, placed one hundred specialist prostate cancer nurses and distributed one million information kits in the community.

 Participants can raise money as individuals or in a team, and over a thousand people have signed up for this year’s event.
 You could make a team with your work colleagues, organise some bushwalks with your friends or even get a few extra steps yourself.
 And with $220 000 having been raised, it shows a little bit of effort can go a long way.

 You can find out more about the Long Run by visiting their website, where you can also sign up for this year’s event.
 Just don’t forget to spread the word on social media by using the hashtag #thelongrun, or by word of mouth amongst your loved ones so they know where and how to donate.

 Your next steps and where to find support

-Sharing your feelings and experiences with a trusted professional, a peer or others in a similar situation can help you navigate your cancer diagnosis regardless of your age or background.
-You can also chat to your local GP or Australia-wide mental health services such as BeyondBlue.
+By sharing your feelings and experiences with prostate cancer with a trusted professional, a peer or others in a similar situation can help you navigate your cancer diagnosis regardless of your age or background.
+Alternatively, you can chat to your local GP or Australia-wide mental health services such as BeyondBlue.

 Disclaimer: The advice provided in this article is general in nature.
 For more information relating to your individual circumstances, please speak to your healthcare provider.